tristanpenman/n64-heart-rust/examples/03-booting-rust/README.md

 ## Build

+A simple Makefile has been included in this project, meaning the easiest way to build the ROM is to run `make`.

-To build with an existing IPL3 binary blob:
+To build directly using `cargo`, with an existing IPL3 binary blob:

     cargo n64 build --ipl3 <path-to-ipl3.bin>